 Oh gosh.
 No comment.
 There is a piece of paper somewhere that’s got some horrendous names on it, but we won’t talk about those.

 The point being is it’s the shortest distance between Staten Island and Brooklyn, and that is why they put the bridge there, because obviously the short of the distance the less money you have to spend.
-So it’s significant because that is also, because it’s the shortest distance, where the British landed on their boats when they parked in Staten Island and then rode over to where Fort Hamilton stands today.
+So it’s significant because it’s the shortest distance.
+[It’s] where the British landed on their boats when they parked in Staten Island and then rode over to where Fort Hamilton stands today.

 Came up through Dyker Heights, I believe?